timescale/docs/timescaledb/tutorials/time-series-forecast.md

 dbListTables(con)
 ```

-We can query the database with SQL code inside R. Putting the query result
+You can query the database with SQL code inside R. Putting the query result
 in an R data frame allows us to analyze the data using tools provided by R.

 ```r